 “This needs to stop,” Bailey said.
 “In this county, we need to go back to being educated adults, we need to go back to acting like adults.”

 The parade is sponsored by the volunteer fire department.
-Channel 11 has reached out to the department but has not heard back.
+They released the following statement:

 Download the FREE WPXI News app for breaking news alerts.